-\textbf{Parameterized Complexity.}\quad In a parameterized problem, we declare some part of the input as the \emph{parameter} (e.g., the number of voters).
-A parameterized problem is fixed-parameter tractable (is in $\fpt$) if there is an algorithm that solves it in $f(\rho) \cdot |I|^{O(1)}$ time, where $|I|$ is the size of a given instance encoding, $\rho$ is the value of the parameter, and $f$ is some computable function.
+\textbf{Parameterized Complexity.}\quad In a parameterized problem, we declare some part of the input (e.g., the number of voters) as the \emph{parameter}.
+A parameterized problem is \emph{fixed-parameter tractable} (is in $\fpt$) if there is an algorithm that solves it in $f(\rho) \cdot |I|^{O(1)}$ time, where $|I|$ is the size of a given instance encoding, $\rho$ is the value of the parameter, and $f$ is some computable function.
 There is a hierarchy of classes of hard parameterized problems, $\fpt \subseteq \wone \subseteq \wtwo \subseteq \cdots \subseteq \xp$.
 It is widely believed that if a problem is hard for one of the $\mathrm{W[\cdot]}$ classes, then it is not in $\fpt$.
-The notions of hardness and completeness for parameterized classes are defined through parameterized reductions.
+The notions of hardness and completeness for parameterized classes are defined through \emph{parameterized reductions}.
 For this paper, it suffices to use standard polynomial-time many-one reductions that guarantee that the value of the parameter in the problem we reduce to exclusively depends on the value of the parameter of the problem we reduce from.
-The following problems will be used in our reductions.

-\begin{definition} An instance of \probClique consists of a graph $G = (V(G), E(G))$ and an integer $h$.
-We ask whether there is a set of $h$ vertices such that there is an edge between each two vertices from the set. \end{definition}

-\begin{definition} An instance of \probMCIS consists of a graph $G = (V(G),E(G))$, where each vertex has one of $h$ colors.
-We ask whether there are $h$ vertices of pairwise-distinct colors such that no two of them are connected by an edge. \end{definition}

-\begin{definition} An instance of \probSC consists of a set~$U$ of elements, a family~$\calS$ of subsets of~$U$, and and integer~$h$.
-We ask whether there is a subset of $h$ sets from $\calS$ whose union is $U$. \end{definition}